Mano-Craft/Emeralds-Plus/README.md

 #  🔧 Building the Mod on his own

-If You want to build the mod and change it for yourselfes use you have to change the mcreator
+If You want to build the mod and change it for yourselfes use.
+You have to change the `mcreator` folder to the `.mcreator` folder .And it **Only works with Mcreator 2026.2 and the Fabric 26.1.2 Plugin**

 ---